 Marsh Supermarkets is no backwater grocery chain.
-A leading retailer in Indianapolis (behind Kroger and Wal-Mart), Marsh operates about 80 supermarkets under the Marsh Supermarkets, O'Malia's Food Markets, and Main Street Markets banners in Indiana and Ohio.
-About 40% of the stores have pharmacy departments.
+A leading retailer in Indianapolis (behind Kroger and Wal-Mart), Marsh operates 72 supermarkets under the Marsh Supermarkets, O'Malia's Food Markets, and Main Street Markets banners in Indiana and Ohio.
+More than 50% of the stores have pharmacy departments.
 Its floral business -- Marsh Floral Fashions -- operates floral and gift departments inside Marsh stores.
 Marsh abandoned self-distribution in 2011 and turned over the supply of all of its stores to C&S Wholesale Grocers.
 Founded in 1931 by the late Ermal Marsh, the regional supermarket operator is owned by private equity firm Sun Capital Partners.

 Indianapolis-based Marsh Supermarkets has stores in Indiana and Ohio.

-While the privately-owned Marsh Supermarkets doesn't publish its financial results, the grocery chain rang up an estimated $1.1 billion in fiscal 2013 (ended March), down from $1.5 billion six years ago.
+While the privately-owned Marsh Supermarkets doesn't publish its financial results, the grocery chain rang up an estimated $924 million in fiscal 2016 (ended March).

 The regional supermarket chain is updating many of its stores in Indiana and Ohio in the face of increasing competition from out-of-state grocers, such as Kroger, Giant Eagle, and Whole Foods.
 Pittsburgh-based Giant Eagle may build as many as six stores around Indianapolis, its first locations in Indiana.